52North/contextual-button/_posts/2017-07-30-What_is_this_all_about.md

+---
+layout: post
-#What is this all about?
+title: What is this all about?
+---

 This blog accompanies me while I work on my entry into the [52°North Student Innovation Challenge 2017](http://52north.org/about/other-activities/student-innovation-prize/current-call).
 This years challenge focuses on connecting the Internet of Things with Sensor Web technology.